 No. MCHO is a Maine-based, private, not for profit entity.

-Who will be included in the provider network?
+Who is included in the provider network?

 A statewide network of physicians, hospitals, and other providers is in development with a focus on supporting the work in Maine on patient centered health homes, integrated behavioral health, and oral health.
 Click here to search our Provider Directory.

 Improving the cost, quality, and outcomes of healthcare in Maine means improving value for the people of Maine.
 Improving value is an important goal of MCHO.
 We want our members to get the highest quality health care locally and to have the best experience possible.
-Together with our patients and providers, MCHO will focus on the following goals:
+Together with our patients and providers, MCHO focuses on the following goals:

 Increasing appropriate use of preventive care services